A company’s USP or ‘unique selling point/proposition’ can typically be put down to a couple of paragraphs defining what they do and how they do it.

 Great branding and imagery can fall flat when it’s not backed up with a discernible tone.

 As humans, we seek out other people that share our ideologies.
-We form friendships and relationships over common ground, shared interest, and values.
+We form friendships and relationships over common ground, shared interests, and values.

-We love them.
+We grow to love them.
 And we let our friends and colleagues know all about it.

 Finding a tone of voice that embodies your company is not an easy thing to do.

-Even if you’re a one-man-band entrepreneur, it still requires a ton of research and some inwards thinking about who your ideal audience is.
+Even if you’re a one-man-band entrepreneur, it still requires a ton of research and some inward thinking about who your ideal audience is.

 And There You Have It